 If you click a text layer, the right sidebar displays the Content field.
 Click within that field to copy the text to your clipboard.

 Clicking any layer or group will expose the Code section in the right sidebar.
 This section will display the code snippet for the selected layer or group.
 To copy the code, click the Copy Code icon ().

 Note: The code that is displayed depends on which code type is selected in format settings.
 To access the format settings, navigate to the top right of the page and click the click the ••• button.

 With a layer or group selected, the Assets section will appear in the right sidebar.
-If any assets are available for the selected layer or group, you will see a preview of the asset.

 To download an asset:

 - Click the desired layer—either in the layers list or on your prototype screen.

 - In the right sidebar, click the Assets drop-down arrow.

 - Under Export Assets, choose a file type (JPG or PNG) and pixel density (.5x, 1x, or 2x).

 - Click the Suffix field and type an optional suffix for the file name.